-- 20.1.
-The savings target is based on the Financial Strategy for the Council which has been updated as a result of the issue of the Local Government Finance Settlement in December 2018, and the changes proposed in sections 4 to 12 above.
-The Financial Strategy is a way of managing a number of key risks which directly impact on the funding available to deliver the Council's Objectives. - 20.2.
+- 22.1.
+The savings target is based on the Financial Strategy for the Council which has been updated as a result of the issue of the Local Government Finance Settlement in December 2018, and the changes proposed in sections 4 to 20 above.
+The Financial Strategy is a way of managing a number of key risks which directly impact on the funding available to deliver the Council's Objectives. - 22.2.
 The Local Government Finance Circular refers to the Grant allocations as being provisional at this stage until the full checking process is completed and the final Finance Circular is published.
-This takes place following the laying of the Finance Order through Parliament, which is expected to take place w/c 25 February 2019 and any update will be advised to Committee.

-20.3.
-Requirement to Set a Budget:

-Under statute and internal governance rules, Council Members have duties around setting budgets.
-Failure to set a balanced budget would have serious implications, not just for the Council but also potentially for individual members who could incur personal responsibility for failure to comply with their statutory duty.
+This takes place following the agreement of the Finance Order through Parliament, which is expected to take place on 7 March 2019 and any update will be advised to Committee. - 22.3.
+Requirement to Set a Budget: Under statute and internal governance rules, Council Members have duties around setting budgets.
+Failure to set a balanced budget would have serious implications, not just for the Council but also potentially for individual members who could incur personal responsibility for failure to comply with their statutory duty. - 22.4.

-- 20.4.
 Any failure to set a balanced budget would almost certainly provoke intervention by Scottish Ministers and the Accounts Commission who have legislative powers to carry out investigations and make recommendations which could result in Scottish Ministers issuing binding directions to the Council.
 Under the Local Government (Scotland) Act 1973, special reporting processes exist (Section 102) which, if the Controller of Audit is not satisfied with the Council's steps to remedy such an issue, then he/she can make special report to the Accounts Commission on the matter.
 The Commission can then recommend that Scottish Ministers direct the Council to rectify the issue.
-Individual members who unreasonably contribute to the failure or delay in setting a budget could be ultimately censured, suspended or disqualified from standing for election for a prescribed period of time by the Standards Commission. - 20.5.
+Individual members who unreasonably contribute to the failure or delay in setting a budget could be ultimately censured, suspended or disqualified from standing for election for a prescribed period of time by the Standards Commission. - 22.5.
 If a new budget is not set, then the Council could not enter into any new unfunded commitments including contracts, and spend would be restricted to meeting existing liabilities.
-As the Council's current position is that there is a budget shortfall that requires to be met through savings, without Council agreement on a 2019/2020 budget, a gap in our budget would remain. - 20.6.
+As the Council's current position is that there is a budget shortfall that requires to be met through savings, without Council agreement on a 2019/2020 budget, a gap in our budget would remain. - 22.6.
 In relation to individual savings, work has been carried out within Resources to ensure their deliverability.
-Through this exercise, any risks which may impact on service delivery have been considered.
+Through this exercise, any risks which may impact on service delivery have been considered. - 22.7.
+Council Tax Increase: The Council can increase Council Tax by 4.79%, and this budget paper is written on the basis of a Council Tax increase of 3%.
+Council Tax collected by councils is taken into account within the mechanism for allocating General Revenue Grant from the Government, and the impact of increased Council Tax charged across Scotland will affect the grant that councils receive in future years. - 22.8.
+The impact the Council will face will be the average of what Scottish councils increase their Council Tax by (not just the increase that this Council applies).
+This is just one part of a complex mechanism for allocating government grant, and it sits alongside the increasing Council Tax collected by the Council as additional properties are built.
+Any impact on the Council's allocation of General Revenue Grant from the Government would be experienced in 2021/2022.